Court of Appeal: Singh, Rose and Arnold LJJ, EWCA Civ 618, 12 May 2020

 The standard of justification in Article 14 cases concerning welfare benefits has been fixed by the Supreme Court as being the “manifestly without reasonable foundation” (MWRF) test.
-There have been attempts to unseat this on the basis that it is inconsistent with the approach of the ECHR where protected chararacteristics such as sex or disability are concerned (see eg R (Carmichael) v Secretary of State for Work and Pensions UKSC 58, 1 WLR 4550).
-These have failed, even the perennially courteous Lord Wilson insisting in R (DA) v Secretary of State for Work and Pensions UKSC 21; 1 WLR 3289 that, as regards welfare benefits, “the sole question is whether it is manifestly without reasonable foundation.
+Attempts to unseat this on the basis that it is inconsistent with the approach of the ECHR where protected characteristics such as sex or disability are concerned (see eg R (Carmichael) v Secretary of State for Work and Pensions UKSC 58, 1 WLR 4550) have failed, even the perennially courteous Lord Wilson insisting in R (DA) v Secretary of State for Work and Pensions UKSC 21; 1 WLR 3289 that, as regards welfare benefits, “the sole question is whether it is manifestly without reasonable foundation.
 Let there be no future doubt about it.”
-This approach may fall to be revisited in light of the ECtHR decision in JD & Anor v UK (2020) 48 BHRC 36, in which that Court confirmed that the MWRF applies to discrimination challenged under Article 14 and A1P1 only in “circumstances where an alleged difference in treatment resulted from a transitional measure forming part of a scheme carried out in order to correct an inequality” (such as in Stecv UK (2006) 43 EHRR 47).
+This approach may fall to be revisited in light of the ECtHR decision in JD & A v United Kingdom (Applications nos.
+32949/17 and 34614/17) HLR 5, in which that Court confirmed that the MWRF applies to discrimination challenged under Article 14 and A1P1 only in “circumstances where an alleged difference in treatment resulted from a transitional measure forming part of a scheme carried out in order to correct an inequality” (such as in Stec v UK (Applications nos.
+65731/01 and 65900/01)(2006) 43 EHRR 47).
 Meanwhile, the decision of the Court of Appeal in TD indicates that even the MWRF test is capable of being breached.

 The appellants challenged decisions made by the Secretary of State the result of which was to replace their entitlement to “legacy benefits” with an entitlement to universal credit (UC) payments at lower rates.
 In each case it was subsequently determined that the decisions to move the appellants onto UC should not have been made but that there was “no turning back” and they had to remain on UC.
 There was at the material time no transitional protection in place, and at the time of the decision no transitional protection which would apply to those in the appellants’ position.
 In TD’s case the drop in family income was from £1005.45 per month plus disability living allowance (DLA) of £333.23 per month to £872.90 per month plus DLA, the amount of which was subsequently increased as a result of which the UC payment was also increased and TD’s monthly income returned to pre-UC level.
 The Court accepted that the claim was not academic because TD sought a declaration and damages for distress.
 In Ms Reynolds’ case an erroneous decision to remove her Employment and Support Allowance (ESA) resulted in a transfer to UC the result of which was that a monthly income of £814.67 (ESA, Severe Disability Premium and personal independence payment) fell to £638.58.